Aim

 Permeability of lipid bilayers induced by polymers

 Lipid bilayers emerge by self-organization of amphiphilic molecules and are the essential component of membranes of living cells.
 An important task of them is the selective exchange of substances between the cell and its environment.
-This becomes particularly interesting for delivering foreign molecules and RNA into the cell.
-In the classical view of cell...
+This becomes particularly interesting for delivering foreign molecules and RNA into the cel...

 Polymer micelles as drug carriers

 Block copolymer micelles are composed of polymer chains with sequences of hydrophilic and hydrophobic blocks.
 In a dilute aqueous solution, they form spherical or cylindrical nano-objects comprised of several chains with a hydrophobic core and extended hydrophilic corona.
-Lipophilic drugs can be dissolved in the core of these micelles, while the corona wi...
+Lipophilic drugs can be dissolved in the core of the...

-Anti-bacterial surfaces inspired by cicada wings
+Anti-bacterial surfaces inspired by cicada and dragonfly wings

 Many surfaces found in nature possess sophisticated topographical structures which provide them with exceptional properties.
 Nano-structured surface of lotus leafs efficiently repel water, microscopic brushes of gecko fingers drastically increase the contact with surfaces, topographical structures provides for enhanced anti-reflection surface properties i...